Assistant Lecturer, Director of Broadcast Engineering

 "They encouraged me to dream big, and so I did."

 Ray moved to Nashville in 1987.
-He first worked as an audio and visual engineer, running equipment at events for musicians, speakers and politicians.
+He first worked as an audio and visual engineer, working with some of the biggest names in music and on the speaking circuit.

 Ray ran into musicians Andy Denton and Billy Williams of Amarillo in the early 1990s.
 The trio, plus guitarist Michael Jacobs, formed Christian rock band Legend Seven.
-Ray, who played bass guitar, swapped his engineering job for a shot at rock-stardom.
+Ray, who played bass guitar, swapped his engineering job for a recording contract.

 Legend Seven was signed to the prestigious Word record label and began touring.
 The group made two CDs, each selling 30,000 copies.
 The band toured twice in Europe and had several top singles on Christian radio.